The Milgram Battery

 “Quadruple the current dosage.”
 Isaac Magnin delivered the order without raising his voice.
 The technician attending Morgan, who laid quiescent in the dream sequencer’s crèche, nodded, and Magnin grinned.
 He doubted anyone here had the backbone to oppose a member of the Phoenix Society’s executive council.

 Iris Deschat proved him wrong.
 “Dr. Magnin, are you sure it’s wise to give Stormrider eight times his original dosage?”

 “I agree with Iris.”
-Rosenbaum did serve under Deschat before Nationfall.
-“Even though the standard dosage wears off quickly, you already gave him a double dose.
-Now you want to give him even more, when we don’t know if the last dose has worn off yet.”
+Rosenbaum spoke up, backing Deschat just as he had when serving under her before Nationfall.
+“Even though the standard dosage wears off quickly, you had already given him a double dose.
+Now you want to give him even more when we don’t know if the last dose has worn off yet?”